Working with Jupyter and PySpark

 Avoid converting large datasets to Python components.

-Make sure the PySpark dataframe to be converted is aggregated before converting it to Pandas.
-Converting to Pandas will result in the processing running on a single node.
+Before converting a PySpark dataframe to Pandas, verify that it is aggregated.
+Converting a PySpark dataframe to Pandas will result in processing running on a single node.